YuukioFuyu/Serverless-Support-Platform/README.md

 The Function object in `worker.js` contains advanced settings that determine how the logic of your donation platform runs.
 Let's break down the configuration into stages, so you can easily set up the platform.

 1. **Adjusting Fees for Payment Methods:**
-   The donation platform calculates transaction fees based on the payment method selected by the user.
-These fees can be adjusted by modifying the `calculateFee()` function in `worker.js`.
+   The donation platform calculates transaction  based on the payment method selected by the user.
+These  can be adjusted by modifying the `calculateFee()` function in `worker.js`.
    ##### The Fee options ensure that the supporter is only responsible for covering the transaction Fee charged by the Payment Gateway.
 If you choose to remove the Fee, you will be liable for the entire transaction Fee incurred by your supporter.
    ```javascript
    function calculateFee(amount, paymentMethod) {